Shell Integration

 • Secure Delete

-Selected files are sent to the running instance via a named pipe.
-If Brutal Copy isn’t running, it launches automatically.
+Selected files are sent to the running instance over a named pipe; if Brutal Copy isn't running, it launches automatically.

 Drag & Drop